derricottegroup/pyrex/README.md

 #### Manual: UNDER CONSTRUCTION
 #### Web: derricotteresearchgroup.com

-Python based suite of quantum chemistry programs for performing various energy decomposition analysis methods
+Edacity is an open-source python suite of programs that implements various energy decomposition analysis techniques within the Psi4 quantum chemistry package.
+This code is under development within the Derricotte Research Group at Morehouse College in Atlanta, GA.